grpc-ecosystem/go-grpc-middleware/logging/zap/DOC.md

 `Payload*Interceptor` functions for that.
 Please note that the user-provided function that determines whetether to log the full request/response payload needs to be written with care, this can significantly slow down gRPC.

 ZAP can also be made as a backend for gRPC library internals.
-For that use `ReplaceGrpcLogger`.
+For that use `ReplaceGrpcLoggerV2`.

 *Server Interceptor*
 Below is a JSON formatted example of a log that would be logged by the server interceptor: